-With Care Coordination, a BCBSRI healthcare professional—a nurse, social worker, health advocate, or dietitian—will work with you, your loved one, and their doctor to help your loved one follow a treatment plan and improve their health.
+With Care Management, a BCBSRI healthcare professional—a nurse, social worker, health advocate, or dietitian—will work with you and your loved one to help your loved one follow a treatment plan and improve their health.
 This can help if your loved one has:

 - A serious illness such as lung disease, heart disease, or stroke